 His Royal Highness's band of music, being Masons.

-The Regalia of the Grand Master) Two Grand Stewards, Two Grand Stewards, on a velvet cushion borne by with their staves. with their staves. a Grand Steward.
+Two Grand Stewards, The Regalia of the Grand Master on a velvet cushion borne by a Grand Stewards, with their staves.

 Nine Excellent Masters, three and three, bearing the implements of Masonry.